- Search The Registry

 - My Account

-Born in Harlem, New York, to Cubanparents, John Wesley Carlos was a gifted high school athlete and outstanding student who went on to study at East Texas State University on a full track-and-field scholarship.
+Born in Harlem, New York, to Cuban parents, John Wesley Carlos was a gifted high school athlete and outstanding student studying at East Texas State University on a full track-and-field scholarship.
 His victories in the 100- and 200-meter dash and as a member of the 4×400-meter relay helped lead ETSU to the 1967 Lone Star Conference Championship.
-After his first year, Carlos enrolled at San Jose State University where he was trained by future National Track & Field Hall of Fame coach, Lloyd (Bud) Winter.
+After his first year, Carlos enrolled at San Jose State University, where he was trained by future National Track & Field Hall of Fame coach Lloyd (Bud) Winter.

 He is the author, with sportswriter Dave Zirin, of The John Carlos Story: The Sports Moment That Changed the World, published in 2011.
 In 2012, he was awarded honorary doctorates from his alma maters Texas A&M University-Commerce (formerly East Texas State University) and San Jose State University.
 On October 10, 2011, Carlos spoke and raised his fist at Occupy Wall Street.
 He said: "Today I am here for you.
 Why?
 Because I am you.
 We're here forty-three years later because there's a fight still to be won.
 This day is not for us but for our children to come."
 The following day he appeared on MSNBC.
 In July 2018, Carlos attended the Socialism 2018 conference hosted by the International Socialist Organization.